 Extensive clinical experience, peer consultation, and specialized training enhances my capacity to help people sort through the complexities of their everyday lives and focus on making lasting positive change, both individually and in their relationships.
 I have had success working with people of varying genders, sexual orientations, abilities, ethnicities, and races, and with adolescents and adults of all ages.

 At present, I mainly work with adults to explore and manage a wide range of issues, including but not limited to anxiety, panic, depression, overwhelm, obsessive compulsive disorder (OCD), phobias, men’s issues, relationship problems, chronic mental illness, trauma, grief and loss, and life transitions.
 Many of my clients bring to therapy their struggles with self-judgement, self-blame, and self-doubt.
 I aid them in understanding this “inner critic,” making peace with it and taming its power over them.
 My objective as a psychotherapist is to empower people to embrace their self-identified goals and gain more fulfillment in their lives.

 In the last several years, I have been training in and building a practice of mindful self-compassion and teaching others via therapy how to incorporate it into their self-care strategies.
 I am looking forward to continuing to expand teaching mindfulness practices as a tool for mental health.

 - Master of Social Work – Virginia Commonwealth University, 1995

 - Licensed Clinical Social Worker, 1998

 - Member of the National Association of Social Workers

-For several years, I worked and trained with The Gottman Institute.
-This training provides a sound, research-based approach to helping couples in any stage of a relationship, from new love to those wrestling with possible separation and divorce.
+I have trained with and received certification through The Gottman Institute.
+The training to be a Certified Gottman Therapist provides a sound, research-based approach for me to help couples in any stage of a relationship, from new love to those wrestling with possible separation and divorce.